KelvinObadi/KelvinObadi/README.md

 ## About Me 🚀

-I'm a passionate Front-end developer with experience in HTML, Tailwind CSS, PHP and Javascript.
+I'm a passionate Front-end developer with experience in HTML, Tailwind CSS and Javascript.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

-- 🌱 Currently learning: REACT Js, Python
+- 🌱 Currently learning: React, NextJS, Typescript
 - 🔭 Working on: Front-end portfolio website
-- 🌍 Languages: programming languages(Javascript,HTML)and human languages(Fluent in English)
 - 📫 How to reach me: kelvinobadi419@gmail.com
 - ⚡ Fun fact: I enjoy art and dressing well